 7 – Take a Tour of the Bamfield Coast Guard Station

 Serving the region for well over 100 years the Coast Guard Station serves and protects all that travel the south western shores of Vancouver Island.
 Built in 1908 upon its early history starting as a lifeboat station in conjunction with the West Coast Lifesaving Trail which ran from Bamfield to Port Renfrew.
 A unique learning experience when you visit Bamfield that you won’t be able to find many other places on Canada’s west coast.

 8 – Take a Tour of the Ancient Huu-ay-aht Village of Kiixiin

-Inhabited by Huu-ay-aht ancestors for more than 5,000 years, Kiix̣in is the only known remaining complete traditional First Nations village on the southern BC Coast with significant standing house remains and is commemorated as a National Historic Site.
+Occupied by Huu-ay-aht ancestors for more than 5,000 years, Kiix̣in is the only known remaining complete traditional First Nations village on the southern BC Coast with significant standing long house remains and is commemorated as a National Historic Site.
 The local First Nations have now created an immersive tour for visitors that you can book on their official page, Kiix̣in National Historic Site of Canada.

 9 – Book a Sport Fishing Charter